 Deciding what to do regarding compression wasn’t too much of a headache.
-The best video codec available on debian stable is h264 (via x264) and the best audio codec at very low bitrates is Xiph’s Opus adio codec.
+The best video codec available on Debian stable is h264 (via x264) and the best audio codec at very low bit rates is Xiph’s Opus audio codec.

 Codecs selected, I need to download the YouTube video stream provided with the YouTube link, the youtube-dl project proved the perfect option, since it only needs a working python interpreter to work.